rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

 Nuxt just wouldn't be the right solution here.

+Plus, why have your own portfolio site if not to experiment with various solutions.

 ### Vite-SSG

-Choosing to go with a lighter weight handling of SSG, I tried out [Antfu Collective's Vite SSG](https://github.com/antfu-collective/vite-ssg).
+Choosing to go with a lighter weight handling of SSG, I initially tried out [Antfu Collective's Vite SSG library](https://github.com/antfu-collective/vite-ssg).

-What mostly stood out to me what that it seemed like it would be easy to implement by only needing to change my `main.js` page to be:
+Vite-SSG stood out due to it's apparently easy implementation, which only needed a slight change to `main.js`:

 ```javascript
 // src/main.ts